Davee02/HSLU.DSPRO1.BirdDetection/README.md

-# ChirpTrack - Acoustic tracking of bird species through their unique vocal patterns
+# ChirpTrack - Classification of bird species through their unique vocal patterns

 The goal is to build a multi-class classification model that takes a short audio file as input and outputs the predicted bird species.
 The project will also include the development of a simple web-based interface where users can upload an audio file, and the model will return the classification result.